artemfilimonenko/DevOps_online_Kharkiv_2020Q42021Q1/m3/task 3.1/readme.md

 <img src="./screenshots/1.mysqldownloaded.jpg" width="90%"/>

-As a subject area I choose social media and describe the DB scheme of it
+As a subject area I choose social media and described the DB scheme of it

 <img src="./screenshots/database_scheme_socialmedia.jpg" width="90%"/>